-There are numerous reasons why a college student may fail a class or drop out of school all together: inability to comprehend the material or keep up with the coursework, lack of time management skills, problems at home, or health issues, just to name a few.
-Many students also face financial obstacles to completing on time, regardless of their academic achievement, as we outlined in Predictive Analytics and College Completion: Overcoming Academic and Financial Obstacles.
+There are numerous reasons why a college student may fail a class or drop out of school altogether.
+For example, they may lack time management skills, feel unable to comprehend the material or keep up with the coursework, face problems at home, or have health issues.
+Many students also face financial obstacles to completing on time, regardless of their academic achievement.

-The myriad of obstacles that prevent student success can make it overwhelming for faculty and advisors to know who might be struggling and when to intervene.
-As faculty and advisors find themselves with more students - more likely to be low-income and facing more obstacles than previous generations - they may not have enough time to identify and address these issues.
+The numerous obstacles that prevent student success can make it overwhelming for faculty and advisors to know who might be struggling and when to intervene.
+As faculty and advisors find themselves with students who are more likely to be low-income and who face more obstacles than previous generations, they may not have enough time to identify and address these issues.

-Luckily, with the advent of new data analytics and predictive modeling techniques, colleges and universities have a new tool to help them support student success — artificial intelligence.
-Before you conjure up images of robots and massive computers, imagine a real-life scenario of how a higher education institution utilized AI with Watermark Student Success & Engagement software (formerly Aviso Enterprise) to ensure student success:
+Luckily, with the advent of new data analytics and predictive modeling techniques, higher education institutions have a new tool to help them support student success — artificial intelligence.
+Before you conjure up images of robots and massive computers, consider this real-life scenario of how a higher education institution used AI to ensure student success:

 "The predictive analytics and risk factors allow me to be more proactive in my outreach to students.
 They guide my interventions and connections to resources and strategies," said Pamela Wiggins, Success Coach at Randolph Community College.

-"One particular student that comes to mind is one who, through Watermark Student Success & Engagement software, I saw a pattern of online course withdrawals and a direct correlation between attendance and his academic performance.
-We developed an academic plan that, initially, included only seated classes and then gradually included online courses once his confidence and skillset in online proficiency was acquired.
+"One particular student that comes to mind is one who, through Watermark Student Success & Engagement software, I saw had a pattern of online course withdrawals and a direct correlation between attendance and his academic performance.
+We developed an academic plan that, initially, included only seated classes, and then gradually included online courses once his confidence and skill set in online proficiency was acquired.
 In addition, during semester registrations, we worked on choosing course sections that were offered at times that were conducive to his attendance — which for him was avoiding early mornings."

-At Watermark (formerly Aviso Retention), we see this example as a sign of how both AI and Human Intelligence (the knowledge, skills, and abilities of the faculty and advisors who serve students) can come together to provide a more efficient and effective student success program at your institution.
+At Watermark, we see this example as a sign of how both AI and human intelligence (the knowledge, skills, and abilities of the faculty and advisors who serve students) can come together to provide a more efficient and effective student success program at your institution.

-"We know through our experience supporting technology-enabled success coaching, when you combine strong, consistent student relationships with the right information, delivered at the right time, staff can intervene proactively and quickly to solve issues before they become attrition risk problems," said Heather Taynor, Vice President of Client Success at Watermark.
+"We know through our experience supporting technology-enabled success coaching, that when you combine strong, consistent student relationships with the right information, delivered at the right time, staff can intervene proactively and quickly to solve issues before they become attrition-risk problems," said Heather Taynor, Vice President of Client Success at Watermark.

-College faculty and advisors have years of training and experience that make them the front-line of addressing student needs.
-With regular interactions with students, they often are the first to know when a student is struggling —sometimes before the student even notices!
-Higher education professionals build relationships and trust with students and can adjust their approach to learning when they find out that a student's parent is ill, or that the student is struggling with anxiety.
-This information informs conversations faculty and advisors have with students, and how to take action.
+College faculty and advisors have years of training and experience that make them the front line of addressing student needs.
+With regular student interactions, they often are the first to know when a student is struggling —sometimes even before the student notices.
+Higher education professionals build relationships and trust with students and can adjust their approach to learning when they find out that a student's parent is ill or that the student is struggling with anxiety.
+This information informs conversations faculty and advisors have with students and shows them how to take action.

-However, we don't always know from talking with a student whether they will have an issue that will impact their academics.
-Often students fall through the cracks, especially first-year or transfer students, or those who do not ask for help.
-Oftentimes an otherwise successful student experiences a hardship that impacts their attendance in class, with a snowball effect that is quick and otherwise unnoticeable in the absence of centralized attendance tracking.
+However, we don't always know from talking with a student whether they have an issue that will impact their academics.
+Many students fall through the cracks, especially first-year or transfer students and those who do not ask for help.
+Often, an otherwise successful student experiences a hardship that impacts their attendance in class, with a snowball effect that is quick and otherwise unnoticeable in the absence of centralized attendance tracking.

 Thus, the additional layer of data received through the predictive risk indicators can help advisors balance this granular data with the personal information they already know about the students to develop an individualized success plan.